dagda1/blog/source/_posts/2013-03-23-client-side-mvc.markdown

 - The controller will then retrieve the appropriate model before handing the model or some wrapped viewmodel to the view to do the rendering.
 - Bottom line is, each GET request usually results in a big blob of something being returned to the browser.
 That something could be html, json, xml, text or whatever.

-On the server, the objects the collaborating objects only exist for the length the http request.
+On the server, the collaborating MVC objects only exist for the length the http request.
 Http is a stateless protocol and this constrains the real mvc pattern that was popularised by smalltalk.
 The views on the server can only receive a request, and dump out some data.

 On the client side, there are no such constraints as the objects can live as long as the browser session.
 What finally triggered off all the right mental associations about client mvc for me is the following statement:
 {%blockquote%}